9 tips to help prevent identity theft and bring peace of mind

 Plus, what to do if you suspect fraud.

-If you equip yourself with knowledge, there are plenty of things you can do to protect yourself against identity theft—one of the fastest-growing crimes in the U.S. The Federal Trade Commission reports consumers lost more than $8.8 billion to fraud in 2022—a more than 30% increase from 2021.Disclosure 1
+If you equip yourself with knowledge, there are plenty of things you can do to help protect yourself against identity theft—one of the fastest-growing crimes in the U.S. The Federal Trade Commission reports consumers lost $10 billion to fraud in 2023—a 14% increase from 2022.1

-You can learn how to prevent identity theft with these simple ways to protect your information, online and offline.
-Here are nine tips that make it harder for fraudsters to access your private info.
+Learning a few ways to better protect your information can help you prevent identity theft, online and offline.
+Here are nine tips that can make it harder for fraudsters to access your private info.

 1. Create strong passwords